xebia-functional/xef/docs/intro/scala.md

 ### Project Loom

 The Scala module depends on project [Loom](https://openjdk.org/projects/loom/), so you will need at least Java 20 to use the library.
-Furthermore, you need to pass the `--enable-preview` flag.
+Furthermore, if using Java 20 specifically, you need to pass the `--enable-preview` flag.

 <details>
 <summary>SBT</summary>